 To get our kids to focus on schoolwork at home we turned our dining room table into an efficient space.
 We saved money with organizational supplies from Dollar Tree and a few from Amazon.
 Once we did this it was amazing home much more productive our kids were.

-A dedicated homeschool room or remote learning space can really make all the difference and it’s easy to do with just a few homeschool supplies.
+A dedicated homeschool room or after-school homework space can really make all the difference and it’s easy to do with just a few homeschool supplies.
 Get inspired by our DIY tips to transform your space into a fun learning environment for the kids.

 This post contains affiliate links.
 If you choose to buy something using my link, I earn a small commission at no extra cost to you.
 For more information, see my disclaimer here.